 how can I help you?

-Traditionally, the apostolate of a hermit is described as an apostolate of prayer and presence, particularly during times of suffering, grief, or need.
+Traditionally, in its value for others, the apostolate of a hermit is described as an apostolate of prayer and presence, particularly during times of suffering, grief, or need.

-This apostolate (sometimes also referred to as: ministry of presence) is traditionally defined as rooted in the biblical understanding of God's presence with His people and the call for believers to embody Christ's love through their presence with others.
+This apostolate (sometimes also referred to as a ministry of presence) is traditionally defined as rooted in the biblical understanding of God's presence with His people and the call for believers to embody Christ's love through their presence with others.

-As phrased in ’The Way of the Pilgrim’ and ‘The Pilgrim Continues His Way’:
+As phrased more elaborately in ’The Way of the Pilgrim’ and ‘The Pilgrim Continues His Way’:

-However, according to the tradition, the experience, and the advice of the Desert Fathers and Mothers, I’m only allowed to do this for you:
+However, this is obviously only possible and necessary when we both are of the opinion that I would indeed be in a position to help you.
+Therefore, according to the tradition, the experience, and the advice of the Desert Fathers and Mothers, I’m only allowed to do any or all of the above for you:

-• insofar as you explicitly ask me to do so
+• insofar as you ask it of me explicitly

-• as long as I do so in line with the traditional roadmap and safeguards as established by the Desert Fathers and Mothers
+• as long as I do it in line with the traditional roadmap and safeguards as established by the Desert Fathers and Mothers

-• and as long as my spiritual director allows me to.
+• as long as my spiritual director (a priest) allows me to do it

-These and many other ‘Desert Rules' were established (i.a.) to minimise the risks - on the hermit’s side - of jeopardising his (or her) personal vocation and of being overbearing or overwhelming others with unsolicited and maybe even unwanted advice.
-And - as the opposite side of the same coin - it helps others to be clear and honest about whether they need help, whether they want help, and - if so - for what and from whom.
+These and many other ‘Desert Rules' were established (i.a.) to minimise the risks - on the hermit’s side - of jeopardising his (or her) personal calling and vocation before God (+) and of being overbearing or overwhelming others with unsolicited, unwanted, and maybe even unnecessary or detrimental advice.
+And - as the opposite side of the same coin - it helps you and everybody else to be fully self-conscious, clear, and honest about whether they need help, whether they want help, and - if so - for what and from whom.

-So, don't take offence when I don't react according to implicit social expectations.
+Therefore, don't take offence when I don't react according to your implicitly stated social expectations.
 Because I do understand and feel them.
-And like everybody else I’d like to react to those implicit social expectations.
-However, in order to train and protect my own heart, body, soul, and mind I try not to (unless explicitly being asked or compelled to do so).
+And like everybody else I’m inclined to react to those implicit social expectations.
+However, in order to train and protect my own heart, body, soul, mind, and vocation I try not to unless explicitly being asked or compelled to do so.

-And for those who think I’m an irritating imposter, a failed buffoon, and/or a sinful scumbag… you are probably right too, because I’m far from perfect.
-Therefore, if and when I’ve caused you to take offence without any form of perceivable justification, then please pray for me and above all please let me know that I have offended you.
-So I can repent from my sins, sincerely ask you for your forgiveness, and rediscover God’s Light.
+And for those who think I’m an irritating imposter, a failed buffoon, and/or a sinful scumbag… you are probably right too, because I’m still far from perfect.
+Therefore, if and when I’ve caused you to take offence without any form of perceivable justification, then please ask me why I did so (because it probably wasn't my intention), pray for me, and above all: please let me know that I have offended you even if you don’t want to discuss it any further.
+Because only in that way can I sincerely ask you for your forgiveness, repent from my sins, grow as a Christian and hermit.
+And rediscover God’s Light.

 Whenever you ask someone for help, do keep in mind, that - no matter who you ask for help - lives and personalities differ.

-In other words: you should never outsource the responsibility for your own spiritual progress and wellbeing to someone else (a spiritual father, a guru, etcetera).
+In other words: in our modern times you should never outsource the responsibility for your own spiritual progress and wellbeing to someone else (a spiritual father, a guru, etcetera).

 Because God (+) gave us all a free will.
 And this means ultimately that you’ve always been - and always will remain - responsible for your own decisions and spiritual progress.

-In the wise and experienced words of Ignatius Brianchaninov, who lived his life from 1806 until 1867:
+In the wise and experienced words of the Orthodox bishop Ignatius Brianchaninov (1806 - 1867):

 “In our modern times we face a total paucity of spirit-bearing instructors who can see directly into people’s souls.
 For this reason, the only road to Christian progress left for us in this current age is a Christian life lived under the guidance of patristic writings, combined with the counsel of contemporary brothers and sisters who are seen to be successfully progressing in line with those writings.